Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 Graphic text explaining the meaning of resume

-Its purpose is to communicate to prospective employers why you are a suitable fit for a job in an easy-to-read, logical and brief format.
+Its primary purpose is to quickly communicate to employers why you are a strong fit for a job through a concise, easy-to-read format.

 Below is an example of a resume.